JonathonFry/iamjonfry/content/post/frywedding-rsvp-go.md

 	}
 }
 ```
-Once i've stripped out some sensitive data from the project i'll publish it to GitHub and update this post.
+Once I've stripped out some sensitive data from the project I'll publish it to GitHub and update this post.
 I'm still learning the language itself and it's best practices, so any suggestions/tips/feedback please let me know.

 As with all things it wasn't smooth sailing.
 Turns out I had typo'd the `code` on the backend so the first few guests were refused RSVP due to an 'invalid code', oops.

-The rsvp site is still live here - [http://frywedding.com/rsvp.html](http://frywedding.com/rsvp.html)
+The rsvp site is now live here - [http://104.196.7.117:8080/rsvp.html](http://104.196.7.117:8080/rsvp.html)

 J